HealthSamurai/documentation/modules-1/aidbox-forms/how-to-create-a-form-with-calculated-fields.md

 GAD7Form
 {:zen/tags #{aidbox.sdc/Form}
  :title    "GAD-7"
- :version  "1.0.0"
  :document GAD7Document
  :launch GAD7Launch}
 ```

-We just declared some form metadata like `:title` and `:version`.
+We just declared some form metadata like `:title`.
 We also added a reference to `GAD7Document`, which describes the schema of the form model.
 Let's skip `:launch` for now and focus on the subject of this tutorial.
 The example Launch definition can be found in Appendix for completeness.

 ### Prepare Document with static fields